MrLixm/katananodling/doc/INDEX.md

 Check [../katananodling/c.py](../katananodling/c.py) for an in-depth look.

-The available environement variable are :
+The available environment variable are :

 ## `KATANA_NODLING_EXCLUDED_NODES`: